 Are you considering buying a house, which is crying out for a makeover?
-Then we suggest you follow the ups and downs of living in a renovation project with our director, Sarah.
-In the first of our renovation series, Sarah will reveal the first steps her family took in order to renovate a house on a budget…
+Then I suggest you follow the ups and downs of living in a renovation project with me.
+In the first of our renovation series, I reveal the first steps my family and I took in order to renovate a house on a budget…

 Ripe for renovation